Monotonicity and Bracketing in Games: Introduction

 More recently, \cite*{brandl2024axiomatic} provided a novel axiomatic characterization of Nash equilibria.
 Their axioms focus on how players' behavior is affected by negligible changes in the strategic environment.
 We discuss in depth the connection between their axioms and ours in Appendix~\ref{sec_bnb}, where we also explain which of their axioms are satisfied by our statistic response equilibria.
 Other axiomatic results include \cite*{brandl2019justifying}, who characterize maximin strategies in zero-sum games, as well as \cite*{babichenko2014axiomatic} and \cite*{voorneveld2019axiomatization}, where pure Nash equilibria are derived using a strategic invariance axiom similar to the one in our Appendix~\ref{app_strategic_eq}.

 The key axiom in our approach is bracketing.
 This term is often used in a broader sense than in our paper and includes neglect of interactions between related choices.
 It has been extensively studied in the context of individual decisions, where much of the literature treats bracketing as a behavioral bias \citep*[see, e.g.,][]{read1999choice,barberis2006individual}. \cite*{bland2019many} experimentally documents bracketing in games, and specifically in composite games.
 Our paper belongs to a recent literature offering a rational perspective on bracketing. \cite*{kHoszegi2020choice} justify bracketing as rational behavior in a model with costly attention, and \cite*{camara2022computationally} offers a computational complexity justification.

-The basic idea behind the proof of Theorem~\ref{th_Nash QRE} originated in our previous paper~\citep*{sandomirskiy2025iid}, where we study single-agent decisions and characterize mixed logit.
+The basic idea behind the proof of Theorem~\ref{th_Nash QRE} originated in our previous paper~\citep*{sandomirskiy2025iid}, where we study single-agent decisions and characterize random coefficients logit.
 The main axiom in that paper (independence of irrelevant decisions, or IID) stipulates that the prediction for composite decisions should have the same marginals as the prediction for the components.
 This is different from our bracketing axiom in several aspects.
 First, the bracketing axiom does not require every prediction to have the same marginals, but only that the solution concept includes one such prediction.
 Second, in that one prediction we also require independence, which is not part of the IID axiom.
 Accordingly, the key difficulty in \cite*{sandomirskiy2025iid} is handling correlated decisions, which is achieved via the De Finetti theorem.
 In this paper, the main difficulty is in the proof of Theorem~\ref{th_sre}, and stems from the endogeneity of randomness.

 \cite*{luce1959individual} used the classical independence of irrelevant alternatives (IIA) axiom to characterize multinomial logit choice in decision problems, which is equivalent to LQRE in single-player games.
 As we explain at the end of \S\ref{sec_3}, our axioms are conceptually and technically different from IIA.
 While one could expect that LQRE in games could also be characterized using a modification of IIA, we highlight some difficulties in this approach for more than one player.